Maxi Micro Kick Scooter Review

 Some of the alternative include the iscoot blaze, the iscoot pro and 3 style scooters 3 wheeler.
 You can read about these alternatives on the 3 wheel scooters for older children page.

-Can 11 or 12 Year oLd use the Maxi Micro?
+Can an 11 or 12 year old use the Maxi Micro?